Breword/tmux/Getting-Started.md

 running - this called multiplexing and tmux is a terminal multiplexer.

-tmux - and any programs running inside it - may be detached from the terminal where it is running (the outside terminal) and and later reattached to the same or another terminal.
+tmux - and any programs running inside it - may be detached from the terminal where it is running (the outside terminal) and later reattached to the same or another terminal.

 Programs run inside tmux may be full screen interactive programs like *vi(1)* or *top(1)*, shells like *bash(1)* or *ksh(1)*, or any other program that can